7 Critical Mistakes That Cost You Top Talent (And How to Avoid Them)

-In today's competitive hiring landscape, attracting exceptional candidates is only half the battle.
+In today's competitive hiring landscape for architecture and engineering firms, attracting exceptional candidates is only half the battle.
 The real challenge?
 Not losing them during the recruitment process.

-Here are 7 cringe-worthy mistakes that could be scaring top talent away from your team.
+Here are 7 cringe-worthy mistakes that could be scaring top talent away from your firm.

 Mistake 1: Having a poorly designed website.